-Two involving veterinary care were directly tied to the health or wellness of the animals, and seven dealt with other issues; all were resolved, according to USDA reports.
+Two involving veterinary care were directly tied to the health or wellness of the animals, and seven dealt with other issues.

-The March 2016 report documented an incident in which two polar bears got into a service hallway that was to be accessible only to zookeepers.
-The dangerous animal response team was able to quickly secure the area and use tranquillizer darts to subdue the bears.
+The March report documented an incident in which two polar bears got into a service hallway accessible only to zookeepers.
+The dangerous animal response team quickly secured the area and used tranquillizer darts to subdue the bears.

-Separately, zoo director Thane Maynard noted a zookeeper lost her arm in a 1990 incident but didn't go into further detail.
+Separately, Maynard, the Cincinnati Zoo director, noted a zookeeper lost her arm in a 1990 incident but didn’t go into further detail.

 The November 6, 2014, report cites a door to the Eastern black and white colobus monkey outdoor enclosure had multiple wooden boards in disrepair.
 The same report also detailed deterioration in part of the Przewalski’s horse enclosure.